msmdev/MalariaVaccineEfficacyPrediction/README.md

 # Machine Learning for Prediction of Malaria Vaccine Efficacy based on Antibody Profiles

 This repository contains code and data used in the course of our study to predict malaria vaccine efficacy based on antibody profiles.
 Proteome microarrays representing about 91% of the *Plasmodium falciparum* (Pf) proteome have been used to identify Pf-specific antibody profiles of malaria-naive volunteers during immunization with attenuated Pf sporozoites (PfSPZ) under chloroquine chemoprophylaxis, using the PfSPZ Chemoprophylaxis Vaccine (PfSPZ-CVac).
-We used this data and compared three supervised machine learning methods to identify predictive antibody profiles after immunization and before and after controlled human malaria infection (CHMI).
+We used this data and compared three supervised machine learning methods to identify predictive antibody profiles after immunization and before and after controlled human malaria infection (CHMI).<br>
 We adapted a multitask SVM approach to analyze time-dependent Pf-induced antibody profiles in a single prediction model and developed a new explainabilty method, named ESPY, to interpret the impact of Pf-specific antigens based on this non-linear model.

-## Multitask SVM approach
+## Layout of the study

-The multitask SVM approach is set up into two main parts.
+The study is structured in two main parts.
-The first part is a performance assessment in comparison to state-of-the-art methods.
+The first part is a performance assessment of the new **multitask SVM** approach in comparison to state-of-the-art methods.
-In the second part, a new ESPY (fEature diStance exPlainabilitY) method is used to quantify informative features from the non-linear multitask SVM model in comparison to state-of-the art methods.
+In the second part, the new **ESPY (fEature diStance exPlainabilitY)** method is used to quantify informative features from the non-linear multitask SVM model in comparison to state-of-the art methods.
 All executable code can be found in the [./bin](https://github.com/jacqui20/MalariaVaccineEfficacyPrediction/tree/main/bin) folder.

 ## Requirements
-The code should be run in a customized conda environment.
+**All code should always be run in a customized conda environment.**
 Please install the conda environment via
 ```bash
 conda env create -f malaria_environment.yml